 If truffles are your jam, then this region is one you should probably visit.
-I personally cannot tolerate the smell of truffles and the closest I got to eating truffles was through accident.
-They were in one of the cheese on our charcurterie plate.
+I cannot tolerate the smell of truffles; the closest I got to eating truffles was by accident.
+They were in one of the cheeses on our charcuterie plate.

-With all that said, we did actually have a couple of great dining experiences in Rovinj.
-Both were at restaurants that are attached to the Grand Park Hotel that are open to non-guests and accessible from the promenade.
+That said, we actually had a couple of great dining experiences in Rovinj.
+Both were at restaurants that were attached to the Grand Park Hotel, which is open to non-guests and accessible from the promenade.

-Our first great dining experience was at Primi Terreni which has a large terrace sprawling out onto the promenade.
+Our first great dining experience was at Primi Terreni, a large terrace restaurant that sprawls out onto the promenade.
 We ordered ćevapi, bread, a salad of some sort, steaks, and maybe fries.
-I can’t recall because there were a couple of espresso martinis and a whole lot of wine involved too.
+I can’t recall because there were a couple of espresso martinis and a lot of wine.

-Our second great dining experience was at Katarina’s Patisserie.
-Now, this is technically a coffee shop and bakery but in the afternoons and evenings, they serve cocktails/wine/beer, wood-fired pizzas, and charcuterie plates.
+Our second excellent dining experience was at Katarina’s Patisserie.
+Now, this is technically a coffee shop and bakery, but in the afternoons and evenings, they serve cocktails/wine/beer, wood-fired pizzas, and charcuterie plates.

 Protip: Primi Terreni and Katarina’s Patisserie are excellent spots to watch the sunset.
 The two photos in this post of the headland were taken at or near Katarina’s.

-At Katarina’s, we ordered the charcuterie plate and wood-fired focaccia along with some wine for our first sunset.
-Later in this post, I may state that I can’t see how any meal in Rovinj would be a knock-your-socks-off kind of meal, however, the charcuterie plate at Katarina’s was the best charcuterie plate I’ve ever eaten.
+At Katarina’s, we ordered the charcuterie plate, wood-fired focaccia, and some wine for our first sunset.
+Later in this post, I may state that I can’t see how any meal in Rovinj would be a knock-your-socks-off kind of meal; however, the charcuterie plate at Katarina’s was the best charcuterie plate I’ve ever eaten.